jurgensen1/web-development-course/README.md

 ### 3. HTML/CSS topic: flexbox
 Video Title: FlexBox: How to use in Web Designing (2018)
-Basic description: "This video teaches you the basic concepts of FlexBox."
-Flexbox is great CSS tool for manipulating HTML pages with boxes.
+Basic description: Flexbox is a great CSS tool for manipulating HTML pages with boxes.
 Link: https://www.youtube.com/watch?v=0Azm2cyRmFk
 This video is thanks to  GTCoding (https://www.youtube.com/channel/UCqXs3o7aLdnJfXEN3OVgafw).
 10/10 recommend.